WeAreDotnet/dotnet-creator-cards/.github/PULL_REQUEST_TEMPLATE.md

 ## RSS or Atom Feed

-* [ ] The content under feedsDotnet must be pure .NET meaning:
+* [ ] The content with feed.type = dotnet must be .NET related:
 * .NET itself
 * .NET libraries
 * .NET languages C#, F#, Visual Basic
 * Tools needed during development (for .NET)
 * CI/CD
 * SPA Frontend technologies like Angular, Vue.js, React etc.
+* Cloud services related to .NET applications (AWS, Azure...)

-* [ ] the content under feedsOffTopic may contain off-topic posts or posts indirectly related to .NET like frontend-topics, database etc.
+* [ ] the content under feed.ype = personal may contain off-topic posts.
+* Project management
+* leadership
+* Other

 * [ ] Submit an Atom or RSS URL inside your creator card that belongs to your blog